Online Student Support

 How to Receive Services

-In order to receive support services through the Access and Equity office, follow the steps outlined below.
+In order to receive support services through the Office of Access and Equity Services, follow the steps outlined below.
 Should you have any questions about this process, feel free to contact our office at anytime.

 1. Self Identify